 Learn more about The Leadership Challenge.

 Leaders establish principles concerning the way people (constituents, peers, colleagues, and customers alike) should be treated and the way goals should be pursued.
 They create standards of excellence and then set an example for others to follow.
 Because the prospect of complex change can overwhelm people and stifle action, they set interim goals so that people can achieve small wins as they work toward larger objectives.
-They unravel bureaucracy when it impedes action; they put up signposts when people are unsure of where to go or how to get there; and they create opportunities for victory.
+They unravel bureaucracy when it impedes action; they put up signposts when people are unsure of where to go or how to get there

 Leaders passionately believe that they can make a difference.
 They envision the future, creating an ideal and unique image of what the organization can become.
 Through their magnetism and quiet persuasion, leaders enlist others in their dreams.
 They breathe life into their visions and get people to see exciting possibilities for the future.